 - As of January 2020, any scheduled meetings in which a group and/or organization does not show and does not call to cancel will be counted toward the 4 bookings per calendar year limit.
 Additionally, any meetings that have to be cancelled due to non-compliance with this policy will also be counted toward the 4 bookings per calendar year limit.

 How can I promote my reserved meeting?

 While the library will post reservations on its public calendar, groups and/or organizations are solely responsible for promoting their meetings.
 Any posters, press releases, social media postings, or other publicity issued by a group and/or organization must make clear that meetings held in the library’s meeting rooms are not sponsored, co-sponsored or approved by the library and that the meeting is open to the public.
 Failure to follow this guideline will result in cancellation of the meeting.

 Please note that the following language will be added to meetings listed in the library’s public calendar that are not sponsored or affiliated with the library: “This meeting has not been sponsored by Billerica Public Library.”

 What is the policy on food and beverages?

 Smoking and alcoholic beverages are not allowed in the meeting rooms.

-Room set-up is not provided by the Library.
+Room set-up is not provided by the library and groups and/or organizations are responsible for having their own supplies.
 Time for setting up and cleaning up afterwards should be included in the meeting time requested.